Dynamics of stochastic integrate-and-fire networks: Homogenous networks

-This neglects all fluctuations, so we expect that it will not be quantitatively correct.
+with $f(\bar{v})$ the mean field approximation of $\dot{n}$.
+As in the $N$-dimensional mean field theory of Eq.~\ref{eq:lif_mft}, this neglects all fluctuations, so we expect that it will not be quantitatively correct.
 Since the spike trains are conditionally Poisson, those fluctuations are driven by the expected intensity.
 We thus expect that Eq.~\ref{eq:lif_mft_1pop} should be a good approximation when the true firing rate is low.
 As we will see below, it can provide a good qualitative description of the population dynamics, including bifurcations from quiescence.
+The leading-order description of fluctuations is given by the one-loop equations of motion,